The FNQ community is investing in the education of one of its most valued resources – doctors, nurses and allied health clinicians.

 “It is always important, as a clinician researcher, to share knowledge, potentially motivating others to improve services and patient outcomes and perhaps even to conduct their own research.
 I sincerely thank the Hospital Foundation for this opportunity,” Ms Craig said.

-Cairns Hospital Ear, Nose and Throat unaccredited trainee Dr Lyndon Nofz (above left) used his education grant to travel to present research at a conference featuring international delegates.
+Cairns Hospital Ear, Nose and Throat unaccredited trainee Dr Lyndon Nofz (above right) used his education grant to travel to present research at a conference featuring international delegates.

 “My research involved unique case studies of patients I had seen during my time at Cairns Hospital that presented a diagnostic and/or treatment dilemma, Dr Nofz said.
 “Presenting the case studies at the Australasia Laryngology Conference helped me understand the disease process and treatment options better, and allowed me to discuss it with national and international colleagues,” Dr Nofz said.